The Mitchells vs. the Machines (soundtrack): Development

-Following the release of the film's first trailer in March 2020, one of the film's producers Phil Lord confirmed on Twitter, that he and Christopher Miller's regular collaborator Mark Mothersbaugh would score music for the film, also making it his sixth collaboration wit Sony Pictures Animation, after the Cloudy with a Chance of Meatballs films and the first three Hotel Transylvania.
+Following the release of the film's first trailer in March 2020, one of the film's producers Phil Lord confirmed on Twitter, that his and Christopher Miller's regular collaborator Mark Mothersbaugh would score music for the film.
+It also marks as his sixth collaboration with Sony Pictures Animation, after scoring the Cloudy with a Chance of Meatballs films and the first three Hotel Transylvania films.
 According to Variety, Mothersbaugh stated that each family member had their score in the beginning.
 For Rick Mitchell's character, he created the score cue by blending ukulele, guitar, banjo and harmonica and for Katie's character, he produced the score from woodwinds, while the kids had a "younger sound with electronica (modern instrumentation)" and synth sounds were created for the dysfunctional robots, to make sure that the listeners think about music in different ways.
 Mothersbaugh stated that "It's like you have 100 people sitting in a room and they’re waiting for the countdown to start playing.
 There’s people breathing, their hearts are beating and blood’s pumping through them.
 That’s part of the music."

 Kier Lehman was the music supervisor, who had incorporated specific songs from the film, which Mike Rianda had stated "if basically, the movie felt like someone’s personal playlist, it would feel like gratifying.
 Just like when I watch a Wes Anderson movie or Quentin Tarantino movie, it’s like, I might not know about the songs, but I’m like, 'This person loves these songs.'
 Like you could feel it.
 They're these deep cuts on the album, and they're not these like obvious songs.
 And so, we basically wanted to try to do that with the movie.
 And it was tough.
 I mean, because sometimes the song you want isn't easy to get.
 The artist doesn't want to release it, or it just doesn't work in the moment or something."
 So he worked with Lehman for the supervision, whom regularly worked in Lord and Miller's films.
 Rianda stated that "He’s so cool, and he could get us all the songs that we wanted and sort of figure out how to make it all work."